Designer023/development-guidelines/03_javascript.md

 #How to write a javascript class

 A class is a code template for creating objects that provides initial values and functions and can be extended to create new classes.
-There are more than 1 way to make a class in javascript.
+There is more than one way to make a class in javascript.
 Best stick to one, as follows.
 Note the CamelCase Style for the class name.

     /* @class Playlist */
     //